DamianPyCoder/DamianPyCoder/README.md

 :earth_africa: I speak fluently Spanish, Catalan and English.
 Basic Italian and German.
 And now I am currently learning Arabic and French.

-📗 📘 📔 I studied history, economics and now computer science.
+📗 📘 📔 I studied history, economics, computer science and now psychology.

 👔 📷 💻 I worked in many things... as teacher, travel photographer and now as DevOps.